syncfusion-content/flutter-docs/Flutter/calendar/drag-drop and appointment resizing.md

 ## onDragEnd

-Called when the dragging appointment is dropped in the SfCalendar.
+[onDragEnd]() callback called when the dragging appointment is dropped in the SfCalendar.
 The [AppointmentDragEndDetails]() arguments contains the dropped appointment, dropping time, source and target resource details.

 [Appointment] - Get the dragged appointment details.
 [Drapping time] - Get the resource details.